temporalio/documentation/docs-src/references/configuration.md

 ### visibilityStore

-_Required_ - the name of the data store definition that should be used by the Temporal visibility server.
+_Required_ - The name of the primary data store definition that should be used to set up [Visibility](/concepts/what-is-visibility) on the Temporal Cluster.

+### secondaryVisibilityStore

+_Optional_ - The name of the secondary data store definition that should be used to set up [Dual Visibility](/concepts/what-is-dual-visibility) on the Temporal Cluster.

 ### datastores